 In 2001–2004, she was a percussion player at the Estonian National Opera Symphony Orchestra.
-Also, Hele-Riin has been guest-artist with Estonian National Symphony Orchestra, Tallinn Sinfonietta, Tallinn Chamber Orchestra, Estonian Piano Orchestra and NYYD Ensemble.
-However, she enjoys most playing in duos where the small staff offers more improvisation and creative approach to music like in the duo with the Japanese taiko-player Ichitaro, duo Double Stroke with Madis Metsamart (principal percussionist of Estonian National Symphony Orchestra) and with Aleksandra Kremenetski, to name just a few.
+Also, Hele-Riin has been guest-artist with Estonian National Symphony Orchestra, Estonian Piano Orchestra, Glasperlenspiel Sinfonietta and NYYD Ensemble.
+However, she enjoys most playing in duos where the small staff offers more improvisation and creative approach to music.
+In 2013 she created show percussion duo Drumattack with Laura Välja.

 Hele-Riin says that rhythm is the heart of music.
 It seems that this heart beats in a cruel rhythm and quick tempo because in her schedule there are hardly any days off.
 The afore-mentioned qualities have made her a highly sought-after musician and concert tours have taken her to many countries as well as made her a frequent guest in recording studios.